 Automated Translations in Apps: A Threat to Quality and Credibility

 Apps that clearly contain automatically generated translations that no native speaker has reviewed are so disturbing to me that I can’t use them1.
 I don’t think the developers realize the damage they are doing to their software.
 Such apps come across as incredibly unprofessional to me, and I find it very difficult to spend money on them because I judge the quality of the entire project based on this sloppy usage of automated (AI) translation, which is now so easily accessible.
+Two examples that come to mind: Appraven and Twos.
+Unfortunately, there are so many more.

 macOS Sequoia Permission Madness

-9TO5Mac reports that Apple is apparently planning to present its Mac operating system users with a copy of Microsoft’s Vista disaster: With macOS Sequoia this fall, using apps that need access to screen recording permissions will become a little bit more tedious.
+With macOS Sequoia this fall, using apps that need access to screen recording permissions will become a little bit more tedious.
 Apple is rolling out a change that will require you to give explicit permission on a weekly basis to these types of apps, and every time you reboot your Mac.

 What caught my attention in week thirty-one, 2024

-Finished reading: Der Astronaut by Andy Weir πŸ“š
+Finished reading: Der Astronaut by Andy Weir ๐Ÿ“š

 There are a number of household product categories where it feels like you can only buy junk, even if you were prepared to spend more money.